It Pays to Look at the Layout of Technology in a Space

 These similar feelings are conjured by integration clients when they step into their home theater or backyard fitted with AV, etc. Every space where technology is implemented can evoke either that positive or negative response based on the perceived beauty of the environment.

-The Rule of 3s
+Understanding the Classic Rule of 3s

 You’d think that colors, textures, furniture, and finishes would be the main contributors of a beautiful home environment.
 While these elements certainly influence or perception, our ability to recognize pattern, Ruggles says, has a larger influence on our discernment of beauty.
 “From infancy, our brains specialize in pattern recognition,” Ruggles says, particularly 3×3 patterns.
 This formula has been applied in art and architecture that includes famous works such as the Taj Mahal.